My name is Hamad Alghareeb حمد الغريب

 In my third decade, I am still learning vocabulary to describe my authenticity in any of the three languages I practice.
 I grew up in a world that told me to focus on English more than other languages because it would enable me to compete for a better future by obtaining a university education.
 Yet, I am still looking for a future and language that is relevant and affirming to me.

 I live in a system that intentionally made it harder for gender non-conforming/non-binary people like myself to meet each other and realize they exist.
 When colonizers arrived in new lands, they enforced their gendered rules on the ground, people, and language.
 I continue my quest to learn about linguistics and hope for humanity to achieve more gender-neutral languages and modes of communication.
-For now, I go by they/him as pronouns to represent my journey.
+For now, I go by they/he pronouns to represent my journey.

-I identify as a neurodivergent because some scientists decided to label brains for the way they process and normalized some over others based on a bell curve.
+I identify as neurodivergent because some scientists decided to label brains for the way they process and normalized some over others based on a bell curve.
 I found belonging with outliers who are usually removed from peer-reviewed research.
 So you could say; I don’t exactly fit a mold, and I will always work for margins to be centered.

 I continue to live in someone else’s imagined reality.
-For that, I have learned the colonizer’s ways through educational institutions, only to aid in dismantling them through their purpose—all hoping to share lived lessons and stories to inspire humanity for a future it needs.
+For that, I have learned the colonizer’s ways through educational institutions, only to aid in dismantling and shaping them through their purpose—all hoping to share lived lessons and stories to inspire humanity for a future it needs.

 If you are looking for a biography that lists institutions I have attended and impacted through a set of skills and experiences gained over time: click here.